Semiconductor - HALO

 Semiconductor is Ruth Jarman and Joe Gerhardt who are known for their innovative artworks which explore the material nature of our world and how we experience it through the lenses of science and technology, blending experimental moving image techniques, scientific research and digital technologies.

 This event is free of charge - but you must reserve a place in advance of your visit.
-Places are available for one-hour slots between 12pm - 8pm, Wednesday - Sunday.
-Once inside you can choose how long you wish to stay, up to an hour per visit.
+Places are available for 30 minute slots between 12pm - 8pm, Wednesday - Sunday.
+Once inside you can choose how long you wish to stay, up to half an hour per visit.

 HALO is an Audemars Piguet Art Commission, curated by Mónica Bello and first presented in the context of Art Basel in Basel in 2018.
 In collaboration with CERN.